Do auto insurance companies do background checks?

 - Personal Information – This verifies you are who you say you are.

-- Credit Report – Your credit report indicates how responsible you are, which is what many companies use as a method of determining the risk they take insuring you.
+- Credit Report – Your credit report indicates how responsible you are, which is what many companies do a credit check as part of the application process.
+If you have a good credit score, you’re considered less of a risk to insure.

 - Criminal Background Check – Your criminal background report tells the insurance companies with which you are receiving quotes if you’ve been accused of any negative driving charges or convicted of the same.